www-virtues-ag/virtues-dimens/iOS/README.md

 ---

-## 🎯 What is AppDimens iOS?
+## 🎯 What is VirtuesDimens iOS?

-**AppDimens iOS** is a comprehensive dimensioning system that replaces fixed point values with intelligently scaled dimensions based on actual screen characteristics.
-While iOS's default points are constant, AppDimens treats them as base values that scale predictably across different screen sizes, densities, and aspect ratios.
+**VirtuesDimens iOS** is a comprehensive dimensioning system that replaces fixed point values with intelligently scaled dimensions based on actual screen characteristics.
+While iOS's default points are constant, VirtuesDimens treats them as base values that scale predictably across different screen sizes, densities, and aspect ratios.

 ### 🎨 Key Benefits